apioo/fusio-docs/docs/use_cases/index.md

 # Use-Cases

-Describes concrete use cases and how you can solve them with Fusio, like i.e. import an OpenAPI specification or set up the developer portal.
+Describes concrete use cases and how you can solve them with Fusio, like import an OpenAPI specification or set up the developer portal.